‘And then, boom’: Outbreak shows shaky ground as Texas opens

 “And then, ‘boom,'” Paris Mayor Steve Clifford said.

 The first positive case at the nursing home appeared the very next day.
-“It hits us like right between the eyes, and all of a sudden we have this really huge, huge outbreak.”
+“It hits us, like, right between the eyes, and all of a sudden we have this really huge, huge outbreak.”

 Now Clifford, a radiologist, worries about a second wave.
 He worries about getting more testing kits, which has been a chronic problem that may have masked the true number of cases in his city from the start.
 He had purchased 1,500 antibody tests — a big gesture for a city of 25,000 — and did a trial run of drive-thru testing April 23, in preparation for opening up for three days this week.